MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-spring-cloud-v0.md

 **`DeploymentName`** - **Deployment**<br>
 `string`.
 Optional.
 Use when `UseStagingDeployment = false && Action != Delete Staging Deployment`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The deployment to which this task will apply.
+If not using blue-green deployments, set this field to `default`.
 Lowercase letters and numbers only; must start with a letter.
 <!-- :::editable-content-end::: -->
 <br>